Shahil98/GITS/Results.md

 - Familiarity with GIT
 - Which GITS command was the most useful
-- Rank from 0 to 5 for how simplified GITS was as compared to GIT.
+- Rank from 0 to 5 for how simplified GITS was as compared to GIT
-- Feedback about GITS from participants

 # Materials